alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 List three external stakeholders and explain their compliance requirements.

+    Benefit Carriers - Payroll is responsible for deducting and remitting premiums for the insurance coverage to the carriers and for providing reports on employee enrolment and coverage levels.
+    Courts and the CRA - Payroll must accurately deduct and remit amounts ordered to be withheld through garnishments, third party demands, requirements to pay and support deduction orders.
+    Unions - Payroll must accurately deduct and remit union dues and initiation fees, and ensure that the terms of the collective agreement are adhered to.
+    Pension Providers - Third party pension plan providers may require payroll to provide enrolment reports on participating employees and length of service calculations, and to remit employee deductions and employer contributions.

 Indicate the jurisdiction the following employees fall under:

   - Canada Post Corporation (F)